gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 add_utilities!(diagram, "HB", Y_HB)
 ```

-### Generate Influence Diagram
+### Generate influence diagram
 Finally, we generate the full influence diagram before defining the decision model.
 By default this function uses the default path probabilities and utilities, which are defined as the joint probability of all chance events in the diagram and the sum of utilities in value nodes, respectively.
 In the [Contingent Portfolio Programming](contingent-portfolio-programming.md) example, we show how to use a user-defined custom path utility function.

 ## Decision Model
-We define our JuMP model and declare the decision variables.
+We define the JuMP model and declare the decision variables.
 ```julia
 model = Model()
 z = DecisionVariables(model, diagram)